gwongwen/solar_pi0_ws_otaa/02-configuration/README_CONF.md

 The script install can be found in the **02-configuration folder**.
 This script will enable the I2C and SPI interface, install the BMP388 requirements, the LoRa Radio Bonnet requirements and the Solar Pi Platter drivers (talkpp and ppd).
 When the script will be done, we recommend you to test both the LoRa module and the BMP388 sensor to verify that everything is working correctly.
 All tests can be found in the **01-hardware folder**.
 We invite you to read the **README_HARD.md** file present in this folder which describes hardware and software of this project.

-To run as sudo user, tape : **sudo \\.pp_config_install.sh** or **sudo bash pp_config_install.sh**
+To run as sudo user, tape : **sudo \\.pp_config_install.sh** or **sudo bash pp_config_install.sh**.

 ## Step 2 : Configuration of the TTN (The Things Network)

 To begin, we will need to login into the ttn (https://www.thethingsnetwork.org/) console.
-Once this is done (as our sensor is both a gateway and a sender) we need to create both a gateway and an application..
+Once this is done (as our sensor is both a gateway and a sender) we need to create both a gateway and an application.

 ### Application (sender)

-You will need to register a new device in your application (with ABP activation method).
-Once this is done, retain the TTN Device Address(4 Bytes), the TTN Network Key(16 Bytes) and the TTN Application Key (16 Bytes).
-You also have to make sure that the activation method is ABP.
+You will need to register a new device in your application (with OTAA activation method).
+Once this is done, retain the End device ID (8 Bytes), the Apllication ID (8 Bytes) and the TTN Application Key (16 Bytes).
+You also have to make sure that the activation method is OTAA.

     - After you account was created, you have to create a new application : Name of this application --> solar-pi0-ws-app

     - After that, you have to add a new end device on this application.
-You have to complete the various fields using the available file .env in 01-hardware/tests in manually mode :
+You have to complete the various fields in manually mode :
         Frequency Plan                  Europe 863-870 MHz (SF9 for RX2 - Recommanded)
         LoRaWAN Version                 MAC V1.0.2
-        Regional Parameter Version      PHY V1.0.2 REB B Activation by personalization   ABP
+        Regional Parameter Version      PHY V1.0.2 REB B Activation by personalization   OTAA
         Application ID                  solar-pi0-ws-app
+        DevUI                           004764B1ABC64F7C
-        DevUI                           70B3D57ED00485A9
+        AppEUI                          70B3D57ED00485A9
-        Device                          26013D54
-        NwkSKey                         0FFEDF1D366D518976D776BB92A59AE9
-        AppSKey                         4AD7B63F86ABC754CF268EE560DE1C99
+        AppKey                          4AD7B63F86ABC754CF268EE560DE1C99

-    - After that, you have to add a gateway :
-        Gateway ID              sola-pi0-ws-gtw
-        Gateway EUI             B827EBFFFF545376

-After the test (test_send_lora.py) purposed in **01-hardware/tests**, you have to paste the file payload_format into the TTN application decoder function so you can read the packets content in real time already decripted.
+After the test **test_send_lora_otaa.py** purposed in **01-hardware/tests**, you have to paste the file payload_format into the TTN application decoder function so you can read the packets content in real time already decripted.

 # Usage